 We’ve collected some people who look both flawless and cool in their suits.
 Stylists, fashion insiders and creative’s with their own style, mixed up with our eco suggestions from our luxury handmade label Kerber.
 Masculine or feminine, their suits come in mix-and-match models to choose from, and they last a lifetime.

 Keep scrolling to see and shop 5 looks that will elevate your wardrobe

 Comfy waist, cropped legs and a longer jacket.
 Feminine and masculine in one, elevates the feeling of effortlessness.
 Choose a loose singlet or t-shirt underneath to dress up or down.
 The keyword is loose.
-Like Kasia Smutniak, in a white Armani suit, with red lips and tousled hair.

 Here you se the making of one ring.
 It is molded into a form an then goes through many stages before it becomes the ring you get when you order.

 When the whole process is seen like this, in one, you kind of get the picture of how long it takes.
 It is also a great way to appreciate the fact that is can still be made like this, slowly with craftsmen and women, getting their pay.